electron/electron/docs/tutorial/security.md

-It is paramount that you disable Node.js integration in any renderer ([`BrowserWindow`][browser-window], [`BrowserView`][browser-view], or [`WebView`][web-view]) that loads remote content.
+It is paramount that you disable Node.js integration in any renderer ([`BrowserWindow`][browser-window], [`BrowserView`][browser-view], or [`WebView`][webview-tag]) that loads remote content.
 The goal is to limit the powers you grant to remote content, thus making it dramatically more difficult for an attacker to harm your users should they gain the ability to execute JavaScript on your website.

 After this, you can grant additional permissions for specific hosts.
-For example, if you are opening a BrowserWindow pointed at `https://my-website.com/", you can give that website exactly the abilities it needs, but no more.
+For example, if you are opening a BrowserWindow pointed at `https://my-website.com/`, you can give that website exactly the abilities it needs, but no more.

 ### Why?